 Inkjet VS Laser Printers.
 I have both types of printers and I find that my inkjet prints much brighter than my laser printer.
 However, laser printers are able to print waterproof stickers, so that might be more important to you.

 I use this sticker paper because it’s inexpensive and you get a ton of it.
 It’s probably not the best sticker paper for selling printed stickers though.
 For personal use, it’s good enough.

-If you need higher quality paper, I’ve heard that this paper is fantastic.
+If you need a higher quality paper, I’ve heard that this paper is fantastic.

 Matte paper is my personal preference because you can write on it.
-Some of my store-bought stickers are awful to write on and the inks smudges like crazy.
+Some of my store-bought stickers are awful to write on and the inks smudge like crazy.

 You can also print your stickers on printer paper and run them through a sticker machine.
 I love my sticker maker, but it does have a size limit, so keep that in mind.

-Here’s a tutorial for how to use a sticker maker.
+Here’s a tutorial on how to use a sticker maker.

 I own both a Silhouette and a Cricut Maker.
 Both machines can be tricky to get the settings right for using the print and cut function.
 There can be a learning curve and they can be intimidating to use.
 Plus, they are pretty pricy.

 However, they make cutting stickers so fast.
 Use SVG files for cutting stickers on the Cricut and DXF files for cutting with the Silhouette Basic software.